Earth Day is FREE at FairchildTropicalBotanic Garden

-Coral Gables, FL, April 16, 2009—Fairchild is offering free admission to all visitors on Earth Day, Wednesday, April 22.
+Coral Gables, FL, April 16, 2008—Fairchild is offering free admission to all visitors on Earth Day, Tuesday, April 22.
 In support of earth friendly products, The Shop at Fairchild will have a display of sustainable and recycled products for purchase at a 10% discount.
-This is the perfect opportunity to walk Fairchild’s grounds, have a family picnic, admire the monumental sculptures of Fernando Botero, Mark di Suvero and Dale Chihuly or simply sit on a bench and read your favorite book while overlooking 83 acres of lush tropical paradise.
+This is the perfect opportunity to walk Fairchild‘s grounds, have a family picnic, admire the monumental sculptures of Fernando Botero, Roy Lichtenstein and Dale Chihuly or simply sit on a bench and read your favorite book while overlooking 83 acres of lush tropical paradise.

 Earth Day, originated by U.S. Senator Gaylord Nelson in 1970 and now observed throughout the world, is intended to inspire awareness of and appreciation for the Earth‘s environment.
 Fairchild serves its mission as an advocate for saving tropical plant diversity by exploring, explaining and conserving the world of tropical plants and inspiring a greater knowledge and love for plants and gardening so that all can enjoy the beauty and bounty of the tropical world.

 Some of Fairchild‘s highlights include the Vine Pergola, where a display of some of the most amazing flowering vines can be seen in bloom year-round; The Palm Allée and the Overlook, where shady passages open up to sunny views overlooking Fairchild‘s lakes, giving the impression of indefinite space; The rainforest, where the soothing sound of waterfalls and the cool shade make it a summer must-see; and, of course, the Bailey Palm Glade which has become one of the most popular photos spots, because of its breathtaking view of Fairchild‘s lakes and lowland areas.